awulkiew/graphical-debugging/README.md

 # Graphical Debugging
 ## extension for Visual Studio 2013, 2015, 2017 and 2019

-This extension allows to display graphical representation of variables during debugging.
+This extension allows to display graphical representation of C++ and C# variables during debugging.

 ![Graphical Debugging](images/graphical_debugging.png)

-Currently it supports Boost.Geometry and Boost.Polygon models, Boost.Variant, STL/Boost containers of values and points as well as C-style arrays.
+It supports Boost.Geometry and Boost.Polygon models, Boost.Variant, STL/Boost containers of values and points as well as C-style arrays, C# arrays and List.
 The extension has the following components:

 * **Debugger visualizers** for Boost.Array, Boost.Container, Boost.Geometry, Boost.MPL, Boost.Polygon, Boost.Tuple and Boost.Variant
 * **Geometry Watch** tool window displaying geometries in a common coordinate system, e.g. Boost.Geometry or Boost.Polygon polygons